datasciencecampus/pygrams/docs/tech-report.md

 terminology is keywords that show emerging ( or declining ) frequency patterns when projected on a time-series scale.

 ## Stakeholders
-Initially this project idea came from BEIS and the IPO, where the former requested popular key-terminology to be retrieved from patent applications and the latter came with the idea of retrieving emerging terminology.
+Initially this project idea came from BEIS and the IPO, where the former was popular key-terminology to be retrieved from patent applications and the latter came with the idea of retrieving emerging terminology.
 Both approaches would aim in providing richer information for various technology sectors for policy.
 The list below demonstrates the various stakeholders that have expressed an interest in using our pipeline for similar datasets since we started working